werdna521/laundry-bs/README.md

 # Laundry BS

-Laundry BS is an android application written in native Java code.
-It is the mobile version of Binus Square's laundry queue website.
+Laundry BS is the mobile version of Binus Square's laundry queue website.
 It has the same functionality as its [official website](http://web.binus.ac.id/binussquare/LaundryQueue/DropInQueue.aspx).

+This is the Flutter version of the app.
+Go to `native` branch for the native version.

 ## Incoming Features